material-motion/material-motion/specifications/runtime/feature_transition_window.md

 A transition window has an initial and current direction that can be either **forward** or **backward**.
 The initial direction cannot be changed after initialization.
 The current direction can be changed at will.

+A transition window has an expected **duration**, expressed in units of time.

 A transition window has a numerical **position** expressed in the range `[0,1]`. `0` refers to the back side of the transition, while `1` refers to the front side.

 ## MVP Specification